 - “Conceptualizing Consent: Hermeneutical Injustice and Epistemic Resources,” in Benjamin Sherman and Stacey Goguen (Eds.)
-(Forthcoming) Overcoming Epistemic Injustice: Social and Psychological Perspectives.
+(2020) Overcoming Epistemic Injustice: Social and Psychological Perspectives.
 Rowman & Littlefield.

 - “Misogyny and Dehumanization” in APA Newsletter on Feminism and Philosophy 18 (2) (Spring 2019): 18-22

 - “Credibility Excess and the Social Imaginary in Cases of Sexual Assault“, Feminist Philosophy Quarterly 3(4) (2017)

 - “(Hip) Throwing Like a Girl: Martial Arts and Norms of Feminine Body Comportment“, International Journal of Feminist Approaches to Bioethics 9(2) (Fall 2016): 92-114